wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

 To initialize the video recorder for use:

-1. Create an instance of the [Tizen.Xamarin.Forms.Extension.MediaView](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Xamarin.Forms.Extension.MediaView.html) class, which provides a view of the camera on the screen.
+1. Create an instance of the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class.

-    Create an instance of the [Tizen.Multimedia.Camera](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Camera.html) class and set the display of the camera to the `NativeView` property of the `Tizen.Xamarin.Forms.Extension.MediaView` instance:

     ```
-    /// Create a MediaView object and set the display of camera
-    var formMediaView = new Tizen.Xamarin.Forms.Extension.MediaView();
     var camera = new Camera(CameraDevice.Rear);
-    camera.Display = new Display((Tizen.Multimedia.MediaView)formMediaView.NativeView);
     ```

+2. To set the display on which the video is recorded, use the `Display` property of the `Tizen.Multimedia.Camera` class.

+    For example, to set the display on a Xamarin-based application, first create an instance of the custom renderer(For example.
+VideoView) based on VisualElementRenderer class, cast it to an instance of the [Tizen.Multimedia.MediaView](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.MediaView.html) class, and finally set that instance as the `Display` property:

+    ```
+    var mediaView = new VideoView();

+    mediaView.NativeViewCreated += (s, e) =>
+    {
+        camera.Display = new Display((Tizen.Multimedia.MediaView)(s as VideoView).NativeView);
+    };
+    ```

-2. Check which video codecs and file formats the device supports:
+3. Check which video codecs and file formats the device supports:

-    -   To check which video codecs the device supports, use the `GetSupportedVideoCodecs()` method of the [Tizen.Multimedia.Recorder](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Recorder.html) class.
-The possible video codec values are defined in the [Tizen.Multimedia.RecorderVideoCodec](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.RecorderVideoCodec.html) enumeration.
+    -   To check which video codecs the device supports, use the `GetSupportedVideoCodecs()` method of the [Tizen.Multimedia.Recorder](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Recorder.html) class.
+The possible video codec values are defined in the [Tizen.Multimedia.RecorderVideoCodec](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.RecorderVideoCodec.html) enumeration.
     -   To check which file formats the device supports, use the `GetSupportedFileFormats()` method of the `Tizen.Multimedia.Recorder` class.
-The possible file format values are defined in the [Tizen.Multimedia.RecorderFileFormat](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.RecorderFileFormat.html) enumeration.
+The possible file format values are defined in the [Tizen.Multimedia.RecorderFileFormat](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.RecorderFileFormat.html) enumeration.

     ```
     var videoCodec = VideoRecorder.GetSupportedVideoCodecs().FirstOrDefault();
     var fileFormat = VideoRecorder.GetSupportedFileFormats().FirstOrDefault();
     ```

-3. Create an instance of the [Tizen.Multimedia.VideoRecorder](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.VideoRecorder.html) class by passing the `Tizen.Multimedia.Camera` instance, and the video codec and file format of the recording to the class constructor.
+4. Create an instance of the [Tizen.Multimedia.VideoRecorder](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.VideoRecorder.html) class by passing the `Tizen.Multimedia.Camera` instance, and the video codec and file format of the recording to the class constructor.

     Make sure the file format matches the video codec.